shafdo/shafdo.github.io/_posts/2020-05-23-netlify-cms-created-this-article.md

 category: jekyll
 summary: Demo Content using Netlify CMS
 keywords: using netlify cms with devlopr-jekyll, devlopr jekyll netlify cms, how to use netlify cms
-permalink: /blog/using-netlify-cms/
+permalink: /using-netlify-cms/
 ---

 ## Hello World

 This page is a demo that shows everything you can do inside blog posts.
 Hi !

 We’ve included everything you need to create engaging posts about your work, and show off your case studies in a beautiful way.

-**Obviously,**we’ve styled up *all the basic* text formatting options available in [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
+**Obviously,**we’ve styled up _all the basic_ text formatting options available in [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).

 You can create lists:

-* Simple bulleted lists
+- Simple bulleted lists
-* Like this one
+- Like this one
-* Are cool
+- Are cool

 And: